diegofrata/Generator.Equals/README.md

 ## Installation

 Simply add the package `Generator.Equals` to your project.
-If using .NET Framework, you will also need to add the package `Microsoft.Bcl.HashCode` to your project.

 Keep reading to learn how to add the attributes to your types.

 ## Migrating from version 2